HannahDadd/BBC-React-Game/README.md

-Please enjoy this text based adventure designed in React Native
+Please enjoy this dalek based adventure designed in React Native yarn start to run locally